-The uBuhlebezwe Disaster Management Framework was developed and approved by Council in 2014, in terms of section 42 of the Disaster Management Act, (Act 57 of 2002), in line with the National Disaster Management Framework of 2005.
-The Disaster Management Framework is essential to ensure an integrated and uniform approach to disaster management in its area of jurisdiction by-

-- a) The municipality and statutory functionaries of the municipality. - b) All municipal entities operating in the area of jurisdiction
+The uBuhlebezwe Disaster Management Framework was developed and approved by Council in 2014, and is reviewed annually, in terms of section 42 of the Disaster Management Act, (Act 57 of 2002), in line with the National Disaster Management Framework of 2005.
+The Disaster Management Framework is essential to ensure an integrated and uniform approach to disaster management in its area of jurisdiction bya) The municipality and statutory functionaries of the municipality.

-- c) All non-governmental institutions involved in disaster management in the area - d) The private sector
+- b) All municipal entities operating in the area of jurisdiction - c) All non-governmental institutions involved in disaster management in the area - d) The private sector